syncfusion-content/asp.netmvc-docs/aspnetmvc/FileExplorer/Toolbar-Support.md

 FileExplorerOperations is a predefined Class, which is used to perform File Explorer-based operations like read, createFolder, download, upload, rename, paste and getImage.
 It minimizes the work load on server-side.

 ![](Toolbar-Support_images/Toolbar-Support_img1.png)

+_Figure 4: FileExplorer with a list of toolbar items_